Viviana/connectivecommons.cc/content/authors/admin/_index.md

 interests:
 - "Philanthropy and nonprofit management"
-- "Inequality and community disadvantage"
+- "Inequality and disadvantage"
-- "Connective Action on social media"
+- "Connective action on social media"
-- "Computational methods and Text as Data"
+- "Computational methods, Text as Data"

 education:
   courses: